Sandberg: Trump's immigration ban defies American values

 The executive orders issued by Trump over the past week go against American "heart and values" and put women and children at risk, Sandberg wrote in a Facebook post Tuesday.
 "This is not how it should be in America."

 On Friday, Trump issued an executive order that temporarily bars citizens from seven predominantly Muslim countries and all refugees from entering the US.
-The Trump administration said the ban was necessary to protect Americans and evaluate the country's screening and vetting procedures.
+The Trump administration said the ban was necessary to protect Americans from terrorists and to evaluate the country's screening and vetting procedures.
+Trump also issued an order to build a wall along the US border with Mexico, and one that would block federal funding to sanctuary cities for immigrants in the States.

-Many tech leaders, including Facebook co-founder and CEO Mark Zuckerberg, were quick to condemn the new regulation, saying it hurts employees and innovation.
+Many tech leaders, including Facebook co-founder and CEO Mark Zuckerberg, were quick to condemn Trump's stance on immigrants, saying it hurts employees and innovation.
 In addition to issuing statements, several tech companies have taken action, including a protest by Google employees Monday as well as Amazon and Expedia supporting the Washington state attorney general's lawsuit against the ban.
 Microsoft, too, said it was providing support for the state's suit.

 The White House didn't immediately respond to a request for comment.